 The Risks Committee, as the central control system, monitors adequate fulfilment by the risk officers of the respective units of the following duties: (i) monitoring, updating and review of the business risks map and the different financial reporting processes; (ii) compliance with the reporting protocols for business risks and financial information; (iii) assessment of the measures for mitigating and controlling any risks detected, and (iv) assessment of the effectiveness of the systems and controls by testing processes indicated by the Risks Committee, assisted by the heads of the different units and, where necessary, external advisers.
-The Risks Committee, based on the policy established by the Board and supervised by and reporting to the Audit Committee, is specifically responsible for coordinating and monitoring the risks control and management system, including tax risks, and checking the Group's financial information.
+The Risks Committee, is specifically responsible for coordinating and monitoring the risks control and management system, including tax risks, and checking the Group's financial information.